maurana/Saython/README.md

 # Saython
 The [Saython Technology](https://github.com/maurana/Saython) a Karya Anak Bangsa created by [Maulana Hasanudin](https://www.linkedin.com/in/founder-wacara).
 This technology is written in C# programming and runs on .NET technology.

-*Saython name was inspired by the Ta'Awudz sentence, namely*
+*Saython name was inspired by the Ta'Awudz sentence, namely :*

 *أَعُوْذُ بِاللَّهِ مِنَ الشَّيْطَانِ الرَّجِيمِِْ*

 *Which means "I seek refuge in Allah from the accursed Satan (Syaithan)".
-With the intention of Saython Technology can protect your program code from the accursed Satan (Syaithan) such as Bugs and Errors*
+With the intention of Saython Technology can protect your program code from the accursed Satan (Syaithan) such as Bugs and Errors.
+Saython technology reminds you that Satan is the real enemy of mankind.*

 > Technology List of Saython
 * `Saython Framework` [Available v1.0.0](https://www.nuget.org/packages/SaythonFramework)